 If you are traveling abroad, your doctor may prescribe this drug for you.
 Also, if you become infected with a gut parasite, your doctor may prescribe this for you along with an appropriate soothing diet, and some other intestinal-healing medications.
 Always follow the label directions for your medication, because dosages vary, as does the interval between pills.

-The product is a tablet, taken orally, it is not injection.
-The tablets are most often seen as 3mg per dose, although there is drug Iverheal® and also Vermact® which come as 12mg tablets per dose.
-Take ivermectin on an empty stomach with a full glass of water, approximately 1 hour before a meal or 2 hours afterwards.
+The product is a tablet, taken orally, it is not injected.
+The tablets are most often seen as 3mg per dose, although there is the drug Iverheal® and also Vermact® which come as 12mg tablets per dose.
+Take ivermectin on an empty stomach with a full glass of water, approximately 1 hour before a meal or 2 hours afterward.
 Ivermectin is sometimes given as a single dose, but some doctors suggest taking another pill several weeks later, or sometimes several months later.
-The reason for the vague dosing guidelines here is because the parasites breed at different intervals, so what works for one nematode will not work for another.
+The reason for the vague dosing guidelines here is that the parasites breed at different intervals, so what works for one nematode will not work for another.
 Again, follow your doctor’s orders.

 The side effects that are most common include headache and dizziness, nausea or mild stomach upset, diarrhea and muscle aches.
 As the parasites die off in the gut, you would expect some diarrhea, but if it gets too severe, be sure to replenish with electrolytes and call your doctor.
-If you develop a rash, or other sign of allergy, discontinue the medication.
+If you develop a rash or other signs of allergy, discontinue the medication.

 If you’ve been reading about bats, they have their own fauna of parasitic worms and can very well be infected with parasites.
 Their droppings can infect a farmer and possibly cause an infection called histoplasmosis.